Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Numerical experiments

 \subsection{The benchmark case}

 We first focus on the benchmark case, when the government does not implement any particular policy to tackle the epidemic, \textit{i.e.}, $\alpha = 1$ and $\chi = 0$.
 Recall that in this case, the population's problem is given by \eqref{pb:agent_benchmark}, and is then equivalent to solving the HJB equation \eqref{eq:HJB_benchmark}.

-For our simulations, we choose a number of time--steps equal to $200$, and a discretisation step equal to $0.0025$.
+For our simulations, we choose a number of time-steps equal to $200$, and a discretisation step equal to $0.0025$.
 The interpolator is chosen linear, and the optimal command $b^\circ$ used to maximise the Hamiltonian is discretised with $200$ points given a step discretisation of $0.005$.
 Once the PDE is solved, a forward Euler scheme is used to obtain trajectories of the optimally controlled $S$ and $I$, meaning with the optimal transmission rate $b^\circ$.
-In order to check the accuracy of the method described in \Cref{ss:numerical_approach}, we implement two versions of the resolution \begin{enumerate}[label=$(\roman*)$] \item the first version is a direct resolution of \eqref{eq:HJB_benchmark} with the Hamiltonian \eqref{eq:hamiltonien_benchmark}; \item the second one relies on a change of variable.
-More precisely, we consider $(s,x:=(s+i))$ as state variables, instead of $(s,i)$, and then solve the problem \eqref{eq:HJB_benchmark}, but with a slightly modified Hamiltonian to take into account this change of variable

-\end{enumerate} The advantage of the second representation is that the dispersion of $I_t+S_t$ is zero and thus smaller than the one of $I_t$, leading to the use of grids with a smaller number of points.
+In order to check the accuracy of the method described in \Cref{ss:numerical_approach}, we implement two versions of the resolution: the first version is a direct resolution of \eqref{eq:HJB_benchmark} with the Hamiltonian \eqref{eq:hamiltonien_benchmark}; the second one relies on a change of variable.
+More precisely, we consider $(s,x:=(s+i))$ as state variables, instead of $(s,i)$, and then solve the problem \eqref{eq:HJB_benchmark}, but with a slightly modified Hamiltonian to take into account this change of variable.
+The advantage of the second representation is that the dispersion of $I_t+S_t$ is zero and thus smaller than the one of $I_t$, leading to the use of grids with a smaller number of points.
+First, to give an overview of the overall trend, we plot, on \Cref{fig:SIR_Simu_benchmark}, $100$ trajectories of the optimal interaction rate $\beta^\star$, and the associated proportions $S_t$ and $I_t$ of susceptible and infected, using the resolution method $(i)$ mentioned above, \textit{i.e.}, with state variables $(S,I)$.
+For more accurate trajectories, we compare on \Cref{fig:SIRBenchASim} two different trajectories of the optimal interaction rate $\beta^\star$, together with the corresponding dynamic of the proportion $I$ of infected.
+For these two simulations, we compare the results given by the two aforementioned methods.
+More precisely, while the blue curve is obtained through the direct resolution, the orange one results from the second method, \textit{i.e.}, with state variables $(S,S-I)$.
+Finally, on \Cref{fig:SIRSimusTau}, we test the influence of the parameter $\tau_{\rm p}$ by setting $\tau_{\rm p} = 0.01$, instead of $0$.